R9295/abelton-mixdown-automation/README.md

 ## Note
 It cannot freeze and flatten your tracks automatically as the Ableton API does not allow that.<br/>
+Tested on Ableton 10.18.0 on Windows.
+I welcome contributions and/or issues so I can also adapt it for OSX/Ableton 11 if it does not work without changes.
 The web interface sucks but does the job lol<br/>
 **Errors**? **Wanna debug**?
 Check log.txt or see the code, it's very straightforward.